 A special four day light show was held over the weekend in Regent Street.
 It was organised by Mulberry.
 The exhibition marked the launch of the company’s new Xmas campaign and was held in an adjacent pair of spare shop units – once part of the former Aquascutum/Austin Reed premises.
-These premises were temporarily available for just a few days before being leased out to a new vendor.

 The frontage and main entrance to #MulberryLights.

 As the store’s manager explained to me the light show was designed by Mulberry’s own staff – no external artists were used.
 Thus the exhibition itself was quite raw but also simple, using the same style of lighting many times with differentiating arrangements making for a good amount of variety – practically everyone who visited found it great fun!